algorandlabs/smart-asa/README.md

 Smart ASA Destroy is the destroy method of a Smart ASA.
 In this reference implementation only the `manager` can invoke the Smart ASA destroy.
 This method clears the `GlobalState` schema of a Smart ASA, destroying any previous configuration.

+> A Smart ASA can be destroyed if and only if the `circulating supply = 0`.
+After a destroy, users remain opted-in to the Smart ASA App, but with an outdated `smart_asa_is` in their local state.
+See Security Considerations to understand the side effects of a Smart ASA destroy.

 ```json
 {
   "name": "asset_destroy",